redhat-appstudio-qe/perf-monitoring/README.md

 # Performance Monitoring

 This is a  Push/Action monitoring setup for when we run Load/Performance Tests on AppStudio

-Runs Prometheus, Pushgateway Grafana and Contains a gopkg which communicates with each other to gather and display metrics which are captured during StoneSoup Performance/Load Tests
+Runs Prometheus, Pushgateway Grafana, and Contains a gopkg which communicates with each other to gather and display metrics that are captured during StoneSoup Performance/Load Tests

 This application consists of 3 components